DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [KubeVela hybrid multi-cloud environment application delivery platform v1.5.0 release (CNCF project)](https://github.com/kubevela/kubevela/releases/tag/v1.5.0)

-     Main new features of this version: Plug-in framework optimization, providing management of the entire plug-in life cycle such as creating scaffolding, packaging, and pushing to the plug-in registry; supporting defining plug-ins in CUE format, and using CUE parameters to render some plug-ins; adding a large number of vela cli command; VelaUX supports managing applications created by the CLI.
+     Main new features of this version: Plug-in framework optimization, providing management of the entire plug-in lifecycle such as creating scaffolding, packaging, and pushing to the plug-in registry; supporting defining plug-ins in CUE format, and using CUE parameters to render some plug-ins; adding a large number of vela cli command; VelaUX supports managing applications created by the CLI.

 - [KubeVela v1.4.0 release (CNCF project)](https://github.com/kubevela/kubevela/releases/tag/v1.4.0)